 The role of high-quality early childhood education and care

-Well-established research continues to emphasise the importance of early childhood education and care as an essential building block of a child’s future success, with children more likely to complete year 12 and be less likely to repeat grades or require additional support. have higher levels of employment, income and financial security, improved health outcomes and reduced crime.
+Well-established research continues to emphasise the importance of early childhood education and care as an essential building block of a child’s future success, with children more likely to complete year 12 and be less likely to repeat grades or require additional support, have higher levels of employment, income and financial security, improved health outcomes and reduced crime.
 (Pascoe,S. & Brennan, D. 2017; The Front Project, 2019)

-Some forms of early childhood education and care, such as long day care, integrate early childhood education and care within in day long enough to enable family members to work, study, volunteer or care for other dependent family members, therefore contributing to the overall wellbeing of the family.
+Some forms of early childhood education and care, such as long day care, integrate early childhood education and care within a day long enough to enable family members to work, study, volunteer or care for other dependent family members, therefore contributing to the overall wellbeing of the family.

 Key terms